mbjackson-capp/everybodycodes/README.md

 # everybodycodes
-Solutions to Everybody Codes problems.
+My solutions to problems from Everybody Codes, a new coding competition found at <a>https://everybody.codes</a>.